chef/automate/components/automate-chef-io/content/docs/datafeed.md

 This can be useful when updating Configuration Management Databases, external Security Dashboards and IT service management platforms.
 The following types of information are sent:

-- Ohai data gathered from each managed node - This data includes HW, operating system, and installed program information.
+- Ohai data gathered from each managed node - This data includes hardware, operating system, and installed program information.
 Some variation depends on the managed operating system
 - Configuration information about each managed node - This information includes Chef Client Run status, Runlists, Cookbooks, and Recipes being ran against each node
 - Compliance information about each node that shows the compliance state - This information includes passed and failed controls for each profile executed against that node